sdwenham/mediawiki-docker/README.md

 for the example above the command would be
 >cat initdb.sql | docker exec -i mediawiki-docker_mysql-database_1 /usr/bin/mysql -u wikiuser --password=example my_wiki

+## Backing up the database
+If you want to backup the database, follow the steps above to get the container name then run

+>docker exec [container name] /usr/bin/mysqldump -u [mysql user] --password=[mysqp password] [wiki database] > backup.sql

+For the example above the command would be
+>docker exec mediawiki-demo_mysql-database_1 /usr/bin/mysqldump -u wikiuser --password=example my_wiki > backup.sql